-One of the many ways that fine woodworking differs from carpentry is that in many instances, fine woodworking uses no mechanical fasteners to secure one board to another.
-Sure, there are times that a furniture or cabinetry project may call for some finish nails or wood screws, but there are many methods for connecting wood that does not require such fasteners.
-Take away a carpenter's nails or screws, and he'll go home for the day.
+One of the many ways that fine woodworking differs from carpentry is that there are several methods of joinery that require no mechanical fasteners to secure pieces of wood together.
+Carpentry, with its emphasis on quick, efficient construction, virtually always uses nails, screws, tacks, or brackets to form the joints.
+Fine woodworking, on the other hand, emphasizes elegant appearance, and it takes pains to hide the methods of joinery.
+True, there are times when a furniture or cabinetry project may call for some finish nails or wood screws, but there are many methods for connecting wood that do not require such fasteners.
+With a top-quality woodworking project, the methods of joinery are often entirely invisible.

-The following is a list of various joinery methods that, when done properly, will securely fasten two boards together with no metal fasteners whatsoever.
-Just a little know-how, some tools and probably a bit of glue to secure the joint.
+The following is a list of various joinery methods that, when done properly, will securely fasten two boards together with no metal fasteners whatsoever—just a little know-how, some tools, and usually a bit of glue to secure the joint.

 01 of 07

-Examples of mortise and tenon joints can be found in woodworking projects that are centuries old.
-The premise of a mortise and tenon joint is simple: a hole in one board, known as a mortise, is cut to accommodate a pin on another board, called a tenon.
-When the tenon is inserted into the mortise and secured properly, the two boards can become nearly as strong as a single board.
-Here are some tips for creating mortise and tenon joints that are as attractive as they are strong.
+Examples of mortise-and-tenon joints can be found in woodworking projects that are centuries old.
+It is one of the oldest joinery techniques of all, and one of the most durable.
+The premise of a mortise-and-tenon is simple: a square or rectangular hole in one board, known as a mortise, is cut to accommodate a pin on another board, called a tenon.
+It is commonly used in applications such as securing table or chair rails to legs.
+When the tenon is inserted into the mortise and secured properly, the two boards can become nearly as strong as a single piece.

 02 of 07

 There may not be any more attractive or classic wood joint than the through dovetail.
-When properly cut and assembled, the through dovetail is a strong and beautiful method for joining the ends of two boards, particularly at a right angle.
-This method is commonly used for drawer construction or for building chests where the corners become part of the character of the piece.
-In this article, learn how to become a master of this classic woodworking joint.
+When properly cut and assembled, the through dovetail is a very strong and undeniably beautiful method for joining the ends of two boards.
+This method is commonly used for drawer construction or for building chests where the corner joints become part of the character of the piece.

 03 of 07

-Similar to a through dovetail joint, the half-blind dovetail is where only one-half of the joint shows the dovetails.
-When looking at the joint from the opposite side, the board appears to simply end with no joint whatsoever, hence the half-blind name.
-This joint is a little trickier to create but has very specific uses, such as when connecting the sides of a drawer to the front, where the dovetails would not want to be seen.
-In this article, learn how to master the half-blind dovetail joint for use in your woodworking projects.
+Similar to a through-dovetail joint, the half-blind dovetail is a variation in which only one face of the joint shows the dovetails.
+When looking at the joint from the opposite side, the board appears to simply end with no visible joint whatsoever, hence the name "half-blind."
+The half-blind dovetail joint is a little trickier to create but has very specific uses, such as when connecting the sides of a drawer to a front where you don't want the joinery to be visible.
+Any standard dovetailing jig can be adjusted to make half-blind dovetails.

 04 of 07